Let’s go back a little bit.

 It was in the Sepolia neighbourhood of Athens that Giannis grew up with his family and the story of those early days are far from glossy.
 While his parents struggled to find work in Athens, Giannis and his brothers helped out by hawking on the streets.

-Amidst the struggles, Giannis and his brothers found solace in basketball and with the support of their parents, they pursued a dream that came into fruition on Monday night that saw the ‘Greek Freak’ become a bonafide NBA star.
+Amidst the struggles, Giannis and his brothers found solace in basketball and with the support of their parents, they pursued a dream that has come to fruition.

-It was this dream that spurred Charles and Veronica to leave Lagos, Nigeria to settle in Athens, Greece and while basketball is not the sought-after sport in Nigeria, Giannis’ big night on Monday is a popular aspiration that is driving thousands of middle-class Nigerians out of the country.
+It was this dream that spurred his parents Charles and Veronica to leave Lagos, Nigeria to settle in Athens, Greece and while basketball is not the most sought-after sport in Nigeria, Giannis’ success in the NBA is a popular aspiration that is driving thousands of middle-class Nigerians out of the country.

-Giannis’ MVP win is a dream that can be actualised in any country where Nigerians believe their children will get access to the best education and structure and in every sphere of life.
-In medicine, sports, arts, thousands of Nigerians are emigrating through a mix of avenues to see their children get their own MVP awards.
+Giannis’ success is a dream that can be actualised in any country where Nigerians believe their children will get access to the best education and structure in every sphere of life.
+In medicine, sports, arts, thousands of Nigerians are emigrating through a mix of avenues to see their children achieve success.

 The success stories are a dime a dozen in sports.
-Anthony Joshua, Alex Iwobi, Victor Oladipo, Israel Adesanya, Kamaru Usman etc. These are examples of kids born to Nigerian parents in other countries that have gone on to excel in various sports.
+Anthony Joshua, the Ogwumike sisters, Alex Iwobi, Victor Oladipo, Israel Adesanya, Kamaru Usman etc. These are examples of kids born to Nigerian parents in other countries that have gone on to excel in various sports.

 This is not to say there isn't hope for kids born in Nigeria, but there is an undeniable disadvantage they face in a country that offers no clear path to success.
-With the talent and determination, the probability of a child born in the United States to excel in sports is higher than that of another kid in Nigeria.
+With the talent and determination, the probability of a child born in the United States excelling in sports is higher than that of another kid in Nigeria.
 There is no denying this.
-Even our own Divine Oduduru has had to relocate to the United States where his career has gotten a lift.

-Perhaps, this trend could save our sports at least at the top level in the future which looks bleak if talent development is left to the thorny ropes in Nigeria's structure-less production line-that is if a production line do exist.
+Perhaps, this trend could save our sports, at least at the top level in the future, which looks bleak if talent development is left to the thorny ropes in Nigeria's structure-less production line--that is if a production line does exist.

-In recent years, we have seen an increase of footballers born outside the country in our national team.
-Four players from Super Eagles' 23-man squad to the 2018 FIFA World Cup and three- not including Iwobi who moved to England at a young age- at the ongoing 2019 Africa Cup of Nations (AFCON) were born outside of the country and this number is expected to increase as the Nigeria Football Federation (NFF) keep hunting for their kinds to improve our national teams.
+In recent years, we have seen an increase in the number of footballers born outside the country, in our national team.
+Four players from the Super Eagles' 23-man squad to the 2018 FIFA World Cup and three--not including Iwobi who moved to England at a young age--at the 2019 Africa Cup of Nations (AFCON) were born outside of the country and this number is expected to increase as the Nigeria Football Federation (NFF) continue to hunt for their kinds to improve our national teams.